-Global professional services firm EY (Ernst & Young) is reviewing its payroll obligations after its payroll provider ADP apparently neglected to pay super to hundreds of EY staff.
+Global professional services firm EY (Ernst & Young) is reviewing its payroll obligations after issues with its outsourced payroll function affected super payments for hundreds of EY staff.
 In some cases the payments are 6 months in arrears and EY could be facing fines from the ATO for non-compliance.

 The AFR reported the issue on August 15 (paywall) and confirmed that EY had begun transitioning its payroll to ADP in March this year.
 An EY spokesperson said there were some issues in the transition process but that they have largely been addressed.
 According to industry analysts IBISWorld, EY has about 5,800 employees in Australia.